 (HappierDaily.com) – Ugg, mornings!
 Are you tired of dragging yourself out of the bed and into the day?
 Fueled only by caffeine, many people just like you start out in a slump and struggle all day long as a result.
 But, there is another way to own the day besides the java jolt.
 The right morning routine can improve your mood, increase your happiness and start your day off in a very positive way.
 A good morning routine is not too difficult to adopt with a few small changes.
 So, what does a good morning routine look like?

 1. Try getting up the first time your alarm goes off.

 The snooze button can make people even more tired and frustrated.
 So, stop reaching out from under the covers and smacking the clock with wild abandon and take those extra five minutes to wake up rather than sleeping in another 5 useless minutes.
 A helpful tip is to place your alarm across the room, so you have to get up to turn it off.

-- Move your body.
 Just like you have to wait for a computer to power on before you can use it, your body isn’t quite ready for action when you first wake up.
+Try wiggling your fingers and your toes first.
 It’s a small step, but starting your morning off right with some stretching can help you move through the day more easily.

 Morning is a time many of us associate with chaos, urgency and hasty preparation for the rest of the day.
 Unfortunately, such frustrating beginnings can often result in a sense of disorganization that continues throughout the day, resulting in fatigue, irritability and reduced productivity.
 Take your time, friends… and rejuvenate each morning rather than struggle.